 o

-Cloudcroft is remote and rustic but also a little bit touristy (the shops on Burro Street sit along a wooden boardwalk and have Old West facades).
+Cloudcroft is remote and rustic, but also a little bit touristy.
+Burro Street is reminiscent of an Old West movie, with a long wooden boardwalk and frontier facades on storefronts.
 Not a lot goes on in this mountain hamlet, but there are a few festivals, including the Memorial Day May Fair and Oktoberfest.

 Residents enjoy two golf courses, and the one at the Lodge, which is open to the public, is one of the highest elevation golf courses in the country.
 Other recreational amenities, including casino gambling and horse racing, are within 50 miles.
 Camping, hiking and backpacking are opportunities unlimited.